Shopping Links

 Availability

-Was originally available in the US from ADV on a single subtitled or dubbed volume, both now out of print.
+Was originally available in the US from ADV on a single subtitled or dubbed volume, both long out of print.